Become a Member

 The Friends’ Annual Membership Meeting and Spring Luncheon is usually held in April.
 At that meeting the Volunteer of the Year is announced, new Board members are elected, and a summary of the Friends’ past year is presented.

-Friends of the Library of Rio Rancho was formed in 1982 as a non-profit 501(c)(3) all-volunteer charity to establish a library in Rio Rancho.
-The Friends raised money to build the Esther Bone Memorial Library and made significant contributions to building and furnishing the Loma Colorado Main Library.
+Friends of the Library of Rio Rancho was incorporated in 1982 as a non-profit 501(c)(3) all-volunteer charity to establish a library in Rio Rancho.
+The Friends raised money to build the first Rio Rancho library and made significant contributions to build and furnish the second library.

-The Friends changed their name to Friends of Libraries and Literacy, Rio Rancho Inc. and expanded their mission to include libraries and literacy in Sandoval County, New Mexico.
+The Friends changed their name to Friends of Libraries and Literacy, Rio Rancho Inc. and expanded their mission to include libraries and literacy programs in Sandoval County, New Mexico.
+To fund these programs, the Friends continue to sell community-donated books and media at the FriendShop that opened in January 2021 and at the FriendShop Too! in the Bernalillo Public Library that opened in February 2022.

 Books for Babies